0x4l3x420/Data-Analysis/Data phases and Tools.md

 ---

 ### Data management universal principle : Govern how data is handled so that it is accurate, secure, and available to meet your organization's needs

+---
+# Spreadsheets
+To collect and organize data, structure data in a meaningful way.

+* Collect, store, organize, and sort information
+* Identify patterns and piece the data together in a way that works for each specific data project
+* Create excellent data visualizations, like graphs and charts.
+---
+# Databases and query languages
+Collection of structured data stored in a computer system.

+* Allow analysts to isolate specific information from a database(s)
+* Make it easier for you to learn and understand the requests made to databases
+* Allow analysts to select, create, add, or download data from a database for analysis
+---
+# Visualization tools
+Two popular visualization tools are Tableau and Looker
+* Turn complex numbers into a story that people can understand

+* Help stakeholders come up with conclusions that lead to informed decisions and effective business strategies

+* Have multiple features

+             - Tableau's simple drag-and-drop feature lets users create interactive graphs in dashboards and

+                worksheets

+             - Looker communicates directly with a database, allowing you to connect your data right to the visual

+                 tool you choose